MohamedYassineAbid/Sementique_I1/README.md

 ## Conclusion

 The ontology provides a robust framework for representing and reasoning about the automobile domain.
 It simplifies querying and analysis, enhances semantic understanding, and facilitates knowledge sharing across applications.
-The use of SPARQL queries and SWRL rules demonstrates its practical applications in semantic reasoning and intelligent systems.
+The use of SPARQL queries demonstrates its practical applications in semantic reasoning and intelligent systems.